Kovah/LinkAce-Website/content/docs/v2/configuration/env-settings.md

 META_GENERATION_TIMEOUT=20
 # You also can add custom headers, for example to customize the Accept-Language header.
 Multiple headers must be separated by a pipe (|).
 META_GENERATION_CUSTOM_HEADERS="Accept-Language=fr-CH,fr;q=0.9,en|referer=https://example.com"
+# By default, HTML meta is not generated for internal IP ranges.
+To enable this again, add the following line.
+META_ALLOW_PRIVATE_IP_RANGES=true

 #### Backup configuration